The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Introduction

 This paper studies the circuit complexity of formal word languages.
 It is well-known that the regular word languages are characterized as the languages recognizable by finite monoids.
 When restricting the finite monoids to be aperiodic Sch\"utzenberger proved that one obtains precisely the star-free regular languages~\cite{Schutzenberger65}.
 In terms of logic, these correspond to the languages definable in first-order logic $\FOord$ by a result of McNaughton and Papert~\cite{Books/Straubing-1994}.
 The more general class of regular languages expressible in $\FOarb$, i.e. first-order logic with arbitrary numerical predicates, coincides with the regular languages in $\ACO$~\cite{GL84,Immerman87}.
 These can be characterized algebraically as the regular languages whose syntactic morphism is quasi-aperiodic~\cite{BCST92}.
 The latter algebraic characterization also shows that it is decidable if a regular language is in $\ACO$.

-Generalizing regular languages, input-driven languages were introduced by Mehlhorn~\cite{Mehlhorn80}.
+Generalizing regular languages, Mehlhorn introduced input-driven languages~\cite{Mehlhorn80}.
 They are described by pushdown automata whose input alphabet is partitioned into letters that are either of type call, internal, or return.
 Rediscovered by Alur and Madhusudan in 2004~\cite{AlurM04} under the name of {\em visibly pushdown languages (VPLs)}, it was shown that they enjoy many of the desirable effective closure properties of the regular languages.
 For instance, the visibly pushdown languages form an effective Boolean algebra.
 Algebraically, VPLs were characterized by Alur et al.~\cite{AKMV05} by congruences on well-matched words of finite index.
 Extending upon these, Czarnetzki et al. introduced so-called $\Ext$-algebras~\cite{Czarnetzki-Krebs-Lange-2018}; these involve pairs of monoids $(R,O)$ where $O$ is a submonoid of $R^R$.
 Being tailored towards recognizing word languages, $\Ext$-algebras are closely connected to forest algebras, introduced by Boja{\'n}czyk and Walukiewicz~\cite{BW08}: in~\cite{Czarnetzki-Krebs-Lange-2018} it is shown that a language of well-matched words is visibly pushdown if, and only if, its syntactic $\Ext$-algebra is finite.
-While context-free languages are generally in $\mathsf{LOGCFL}=\mathsf{SAC}^1$, the visibly pushdown languages, as the regular languages, are known to be in $\mathsf{NC}^1$~\cite{Dymond88}.
-By a famous result of Barrington~\cite{Barrington89}, there already exist regular languages that are $\mathsf{NC}^1$-hard.
-In this paper we study the question of which visibly pushdown languages are in $\ACO$ and how one can effectively decide this question.
+While context-free languages are generally in $\mathsf{LOGCFL}=\mathsf{SAC}^1$, the visibly pushdown languages, as the regular languages, are known to be in $\NCI$~\cite{Dymond88}.
+By a famous result of Barrington~\cite{Barrington89}, there already exist regular languages that are $\NCI$-hard.

 {\bf Related work.} Visibly pushdown languages (VPLs) were introduced~\cite{AlurM04} via deterministic visibly pushdown automata (DVPA for short).
 Inspired by forest algebras~\cite{BW08} the paper~\cite{Czarnetzki-Krebs-Lange-2018} introduces $\Ext$-algebras.
 Unfortunately, the definition of $\Ext$-algebra morphisms in~\cite{Czarnetzki-Krebs-Lange-2018} is incorrect in that it provably does not lead to freeness.